 - Keep food at safe temperature

 - Wash eggs with detergent if soiled with faecal matter and cook and consume them immediately.
-Eggs should be cooked well until the white and yolk become firm.
-Do not eat raw eggs or dip cooked food into any sauce with raw eggs.
+Eggs should be cooked thoroughly until the white and yolk become firm.
+Do not eat raw eggs or dip cooked food into any sauce containing raw eggs.

-- Build up good body resistance and have a healthy lifestyle.
+- Build up good body immunity and have a healthy lifestyle.
 This can be achieved through balanced diet, regular exercise and adequate rest.

 - Do not smoke and avoid alcohol consumption.

 5. Is it safe to eat poultry and pork products?